Someday When Things Are Good

 "Someday When Things Are Good' is a song co-written and recorded by American country music artist Merle Haggard.
 It was released in March 1984 as the third single from his album That's the Way Love Goes.
-The song was Haggard's thirty-first number one country single as a solo artist.
+The song was Haggard's thirty-first number-one country single as a solo artist.
 The single went to number one for one week and spent a total of thirteen weeks on the country chart.

-Haggard wrote the song with then-wife Leona Williams.
+Haggard wrote the song with his then-wife Leona Williams; it became the title track of her own 1984 album Someday When Things Are Good.